 - workplace policies.

 Employers and employees should also check any current enforceable government directions that affect whether employees can work at the workplace or other locations.
-For more information see List of enforceable government directions during coronavirus.
+For more information, see Orders and directions during coronavirus.

 Workplace health and safety at home